akretion/ak-tools/README.md

 ## <a name="description"></a> Description

-This cookbook includes Akretion base infrasture recipes
+This cookbook includes Akretion base infrasture recipes.
+It can be used both with Chef-Solo/Vagrant/Kitchen or Chef-Server

-It consists mainly in:
+It consists in:

-* automatic apt-get update at the beginning of the server provisionning
+* an automatic apt-get update at the beginning of the server provisionning
 * a customizable set of .deb packages for compile-time and run-time dependencies
 * a customizable set of global python pip packages
 * some custom bash aliases and scripts